 Without proper drainage, the longevity of your artificial installation will be greatly affected by the build-up of contaminants.
 Ignoring drainage can be a costly repair because flooding can easily happen.
 Once flooding on your balcony begins it can easily run into the interior of your home.

-Nylon: Nylon is a very strong material with the stiffest blades.
+Nylon is a very strong material with the stiffest blades.
 It holds its shape under distress, and as mentioned earlier it is the only turf that withstands really high temperatures.
 Due to its strength and durability, it's the most expensive artificial grass material.
-Because it's so tough it loses the natural look and feel of real grass.
-Typically used in putting greens.
+However, because it's so tough it loses the natural look and feel of real grass.

 Artificial grass is an amazing addition to any home or commercial space.
 It makes even the most unusable space livable.
 However, if not installed and maintained correctly you can run into many costly issues.
 When considering installing artificial grass there are a few main precautions to take to maintain the integrity of your installation.

 Because there is no soil to remove from your base, it is an easier process to install artificial grass on a balcony or patio.
 It can however become nasty quickly if you don't follow the correct steps.
-Here's what to expect during installation:
+Check out our DIY Turf Installation article to learn how to lay your own turf on a balcony or rooftop.
+Or, here's what to expect during installation:

 5. For areas that are over 100 ft: we heavily recommend anyone installing artificial grass in an area larger than 100 sq ft. to install a layer of drain care to the base.
 This will help prevent any costly issues and give your area an adequate water drainage system.